Student Visa Information

 8. U.S. Government officials require evidence to prove that you qualify for the F-1 visa.
 Carefully follow our instructions and take all necessary documentation with you.
-Detailed information regarding this documentation may be found at: http://travel.state.gov/content/visas/en/study-exchange.html and on your embassy/consulate’s website:
+Detailed information regarding this documentation may be found at US Department of State Study & Exchange and on your embassy/consulate’s website:

 9. Keep a positive attitude.